 I offer a new way of defining the limits of TPIR that is more parsimonious than previous approaches, and articulate how the incompleteness of TPIR renders it an ineffective tool in limiting tax evasion.
 In addition, I suggest that to better understand the institutional foundations of modern tax collection, we should stop thinking of business firms as “fiscal intermediaries” in a game of deterrence against tax evaders.
 Instead, it would be more fruitful to conceive of firms as sites of social cooperation under the rule of law.
 The co-evolution of the business firm and modern regulatory law may have enabled modern governments to practice precisely “taxation without information”.

-Wei Cui, "Taxation without Information: The Institutional Foundations of Modern Tax Collection" (2018) 20:1 U Pa J Bus L, 93.
+Wei Cui, "Taxation without Information: The Institutional Foundations of Modern Tax Collection" ([forthcoming in 2018]) 20:1 U Pa J Bus L, 93.

 NOTE: The "Download" button above will provide access to a working draft, and the "Find in your Library" button below will provide access to the final published version.